 The College continues to offer a temporary reserved parking program for employees and students based on short-term medical conditions.
 Employees or students who have a need and have not had the opportunity to apply for and receive an official Disability Parking Placard from the RI DMV may apply through Beth Cabana, Manager of HR and Employee Benefits, to obtain a temporary parking placard.
 Approved applicants are assigned a temporary parking space marked by a movable sign.
-Nine (9) temporary passes were issued between 7/1/2019 and 6/30/2020, an increase of two (2) or 22% from the year prior.
+One (1) parking pass was issues between July 1, 2021 and June 30, 2022.